SAMOS-76/RISC-V-Team7/Statements/Louis_Canning.md

 # My Contribution

 This section documents my individual contribution to the Team RISC-V group project.
-I led the **datapath implementation** and **pipeline hazard resolution**, designing the ALU, register file, and data memory while developing a comprehensive hazard detection unit that enabled our CPU to achieve a **5x performance improvement** through efficient pipelining.
+I led the **datapath implementation** and **pipeline hazard resolution**, designing the ALU, register file, and data memory while developing a comprehensive hazard detection unit that enabled our CPU to achieve a theoretical **5x performance improvement** through efficient pipelining.

 ---